-The formerly legal regulation of 51% ownership to UAE citizen has been alteredin article 10 which enables offshore investors to own 100% shares across 13 sectors of the business industry.
+The formerly legal regulation of 51% ownership to UAE citizens has been altered in article 10 which enables offshore investors to own 100% shares across 13 sectors of the business industry.

 ii.
 Article 5

-Article 15 outlines the decision which is to be made by the Cabinet to create a positive list, which are activities legally allowed by the FDI law, and a negative list, activities still not legally acceptable in UAE business market.
+Article 15 outlines the decision that is to be made by the Cabinet to create a positive list, which is activities legally allowed by the FDI law, and a negative list, activities still not legally acceptable in the UAE business market.

 a) Positive List

 FDI Law underlines a positive list in which 100% UAE commercial company ownership was mandated across 13 sectors.
-This resolution labels 122 economic activities in this list, however foreign ownership can only be permitted when a FDI capital fee is paid according to the set price by law.
-These 122 activities are comprised of 3major categories which allows a foreign investor to establish their own business.
+This resolution labels 122 economic activities in this list, however, foreign ownership can only be permitted when an FDI capital fee is paid according to the set price by law.
+These 122 activities are comprised of 3major categories which allow a foreign investor to establish their own business.

 - Agricultural sector